-Work begins on the consolidation of the west face of the Giralda Tower in the Cathedral of Seville
+The consolidation work of the west face of the Giralda Tower in the Cathedral of Seville begins

 At the beginning of July, work began on the consolidation of the west face of the Giralda Tower in Seville.
 Earlier work revealed degradation in the edges of the cornices and balconies, as well as the poor conservation of the columns and some spires and the general deterioration of the Sebka, a decorative motif that collects dust in the horizontal protrusions.
 It has been necessary to undertake the work of consolidating all the Sebka panels in the Giralda tower, beginning with the west face, which is the one facing the patio of orange trees, as it is less exposed and would interfere less with the liturgical celebrations.